 The Alaskan scenery, guides, and activities were so great!
 This trip made my life better.
 I hadn't experienced traveling where I felt this way before, but meeting the guides and people on our trip while doing the hikes and bike rides was so rewarding.- San Pedro, CA

-Overall, a fantastic trip with great leaders, a well picked intinerary and flawless logistics.
+Overall, a fantastic trip with great leaders, a well-picked intinerary and flawless logistics.
 It doesn't get any better than this.
 The pleasure factor was high, the hassle factor low and the wow factor was off the scale.
-The accomodations in Seward and McKinley were quite nice and the accommodations at the Alyeska were even better.
+The accommodations in Seward and McKinley were quite nice and the accommodations at the Alyeska were even better.
 Don't change a thing.- Seattle, WA

 Great trip as always.
 We love to learn about the area from the ground up and this Alaska trip was no exception.
 Explore, get exercise and meet new people.
 Perfect.- San Diego, CA